-it may be easily trapped into a local-minimum, and may face the gradient vanishing problem.
+Although MBGD-based optimization has many advantages, it may be easily trapped into a local-minimum, and may face the gradient vanishing problem.
 Many other techniques have been proposed to complement MBGD for better performance.
 In 2015, Ioffe and Szegedy [25] proposed the well-known batch normalization (BN) approach to accelerate the training of deep neural networks by reducing the internal covariate shift.
 BN normalizes the input distribution of each layer, so it also alleviates the gradient vanishing problem.
 It has been used almost ubiquitously in deep learning, and many variants [27]-[30] have also been proposed.

-This paper, following our previous research [8] on MBGDbased optimization of TSK fuzzy systems for regression problems, considers classification problems.
+This article, following our previous research [8] on MBGD-based optimization of TSK fuzzy systems for regression problems, considers classification problems.
 We use AdaBound, as in [8], to adjust the learning rates.
 Additionally, we propose two novel techniques for training TSK fuzzy systems for classification problems, namely, uniform regularization (UR) and BN.
-Our main contributions are:
+Our main contributions are as follows.